lf-edge/ekuiper/docs/en_US/guide/ai/tensorflow_lite_external_function_tutorial.md

 }
 ```

-## Build and run the GRPC Server
+## Build and run the gRPC Server

-We provide Dockerfile to build the GRPC server, go to the root path of example code, run the following command to build the GRPC docker image
+We provide Dockerfile to build the gRPC server, go to the root path of [example code](https://github.com/lf-edge/ekuiper/blob/master/docs/resources/pythonGRPC.zip) pythonGRPC.zip, run the following command to build the gRPC Server docker image

 ```shell
  docker build  -t test:1.1.1 -f deploy/Dockerfile-slim-python .